Infinitesimal Automorphisms of VB-groupoids and algebroids: Infinitesimal automorphisms of VB-groupoids and algebroids

-Not only $\der E \to M$ is a vector bundle.
-It is actually a Lie algebroid: the \emph{Atiyah} or \emph{gauge algebroid of $E$}.
-The Lie bracket of two derivations is the commutator, and the anchor is the symbol $\sigma : \der E \to TM$, $\Delta \mapsto \sigma(\Delta)$.
-From now on we identify sections of $\der E\to M$ and derivations of $E$.
+for all $f \in \Cinfty (M)$, $e \in \Gamma (E)$, and some (necessarily unique) vector field $X \in \mathfrak X (M)$.
+We call $X$ the \emph{symbol} of $\Delta$ and denote it by $\sigma(\Delta)$ or $\sigma_\Delta$.
+In the literature, derivations of a vector bundle are referred to with different names, including \emph{der-operators} \cite{Vinogradov2009} and \emph{covariant differential operators} \cite{Mackenzie2005}.
+From now on we identify sections of $\der E\to M$ and derivations of $E$ in the obvious way.
 In particular, we denote by $\Gamma(\der E)$ the space of derivations of $E$.

+The vector bundle $\der E$ carries a structure of Lie algebroid: the \emph{Atiyah} or \emph{gauge algebroid of $E$}.
+The Lie bracket of two derivations is the commutator and the anchor is the symbol $\sigma : \der E \to TM$, $\Delta \mapsto \sigma(\Delta)$.
 Notice that a \emph{representation} of a Lie algebroid $A \to M$ can be regarded as a vector bundle $E \to M$ equipped with a Lie algebroid morphism $A \to \der E$.

-The kernel of the symbol $\sigma : \der E \to TM$ consists of fiber-wise linear endomorphisms of $E$.
+The kernel of the symbol $\sigma : \der E \to TM$ is the endomorphism bundle of $E$.
 Accordingly, there is a short exact sequence of vector bundles: